Eightfold-Way-Consultants/vpnserver/README.md

 - match subnet corresponding to vpc

 - security group - needs 2 inbound rules:
    - SSH (TCP port 22) from your IP address for administration.
+You could disable this after the initial setup.
    - Custom UDP Rule (port 11094) from anywhere for the OpenVPN server.

 - Advanced / Networking